Belgian F1 Grand Prix

 Area: 30,528 sq km (11,787 sq miles).

 Government: Constitutional monarchy.
-The Kingdom of Belgium was established in 1830.
-In 1993, Belgium became a federal state comprising three autonomous regions.
+Federal state comprising three autonomous regions.

 Geography: Belgium is situated in northwestern Europe, bordered by France to the south, Germany to the east, Luxembourg to the southeast and the Netherlands to the north.
 There is 60km (37 miles) of North Sea coastline to the northwest.
 The country is divided into three regions: southern French-speaking Wallonia, northern Dutch-speaking Flanders and Brussels nestled between the two.
 Both Flanders and Wallonia are then subdivided into ten provinces: within Flanders they are West Flanders, East Flanders, Flemish Brabant, Antwerp and Limburg; within Wallonia they are Hainaut, Walloon Brabant, Namur, Liège and Luxembourg (not to be confused with the neighbouring country of Luxembourg).
 Flanders’ landscape is characterised by low-lying polders near the coast, changing to rolling hills and fertile farming grounds in the Flemish Brabant and finishing with the wooded Hoge Kempen − Flanders’ only national park − in the east.
 Flowing across this landscape is the country’s largest river the Scheldt, which enters Belgium near Tournai and flows out to sea at Antwerp.
 In contrast, landlocked Wallonia is dominated by intensive farming in its northern provinces, watered by the Sambre and Meuse rivers, with the terrain rising to form the hills and gorges of the Ardennes in the south.
 Belgium’s highest point is Signal de Botrange, at 694m (2280ft), located in the far east.